gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## Adding a deploy step

-Next, we need to add a step to our deploy pipeline that will deploy the Hugo-built website to your Github pages repository.
+Next, we need to add a step to our deploy pipeline that will deploy the Hugo-built website to your GitHub pages repository.
 Once again searching through the Steps registry, we find that the most popular step is the **lukevevier/gh-pages** step so we add the configuration for that to our wercker.yml file.
 Additionally, we need to ensure that the box we run on has git and ssh installed.
 We can do this using the **install-packages** command, which then turns the wercker.yml file into this:

 ```yaml
 box: debian